-Whether it’s worrying about who’s late to class, collecting every little piece of work in order to ‘gather marks’ or spending too much time lecturing to the class in order to ‘cover the material,’ or teaching what’s most important, there’s no shortage of ways to distract teachers from what’s important.
-Strong teachers know that things like chronic tardiness or skipping class are usually symptoms of larger issues and as such, spending precious time and energy trying to ‘fix’ the issue almost never works.
+Whether it’s worrying about who’s late to class, collecting every little piece of work to ‘gather marks’ or spending too much time lecturing to the class to ‘cover the material,’ or teaching what’s most important, there’s no shortage of ways to distract teachers from what’s important.
+Strong teachers know that things like chronic tardiness or skipping class are usually symptoms of larger issues and as such, spending precious time and energy trying to ‘fix’ the issue rarely works.
 That’s what administrators and counselors are for.

-They also understand that efficient and effective assessment means eliminating busy work while giving targeted, meaningful feedback and that engaging the students, connecting the material to their interests and passions, is the surest way to maximize learning.
+They also understand that efficient and effective assessment means eliminating busy work.
+At the same time, giving targeted, meaningful feedback and engaging the students, connecting the material to their interests and passions, is the surest way to maximize learning.
 There’s plenty of minutiae and enough CYA (Cover Your…) in education to easily get sidetracked, strong teachers keep their focus on what’s important.

 This trait is tied in with many of the others listed above.
-Strong teachers do their job without worrying too much about “what the principal will think”.
-They’ll take risks, their classes may be noisy, or messy, or both.
-Their activities may end up breaking something (usually the rules) in order to spark excitement or engagement.
+While obviously needing to adhere to critical school and district policies while teaching in a way that isn’t directly at odds with administrators, strong teachers do their job without worrying too much about “what the principal will think.”
+They’ll take risks, their classes may be noisy, messy, or both.
+Their activities may ‘break’ something (usually the rules) to spark excitement or engagement.

 In fact, the best teachers live by the code “It’s easier to get forgiveness than permission.”